MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 The 400 Cellular also controls the following output zone:
 - 9: Output relay; 0 for off/open; 1 for on/closed

+NOTE: Zone numbering internal to the device is 0-based, but zone numbering in the Zone Update and Alarm POSTs is 1-based.
+For example, the internal input zone for Power is zone 0, but in the POSTs Power is zone 1.
+The dichotomy comes from the Sentinel devices, and since 400 Cellular at both the device and server ends is based on Sentinel, this dichotomy is carried over.

 Numeric values in Zone Update and Alarm POSTs from the device to the server are generally represented as integers, with the least 3 digits representing decimal values.
 For example, the value of pi (3.1415926...) is represented as 3141 or possibly rounded to 3142; the value of 95.832% is represented as 95832.

 ## Diagnostic Description